SmogDr/edar_coursebook/docs/13-distributions.md

 # Appendix: Stats & Reference Distributions {#dist}
-In this chapter I discuss a handful of reference distributions that you may encounter while working through this course.
-I don't go into great detail on any of these distributions (or their mathematical structure) because smarter, better, and more authoritative descriptions can be found elsewhere in reference texts or online.
+In this chapter I discuss a handful of basic statistical concepts, including several reference distributions, that you may encounter while working through this course.
+I don't go into great detail on any of these topics (or their mathematical structure) because smarter, better, and more authoritative descriptions can be found elsewhere in reference texts or online.
 This is the $1 tour.
+None of the material that follows is required learning for R programming, but if you haven't previously studied statistics (or need a refresher), it can't hurt.
+The concepts outlined below, along with the discussion on [quantiles](#quantile) in Chapter \@ref(eda1), form the basis for many, many data analysis techniques.

-Before we get to distributions, however, we should begin with measures of *central tendency* and *spread*, since many reference distributions have those properties.
+Before we delve into distributions, however, we should begin with measures of *central tendency* and *spread*, since many reference distributions have those as defining properties.